 - NECC Policy (contract employee vs. independent contractor)–

-- If you’ve completed the “test” and answered “yes” to any of the questions, you are actually hiring a “contract employee” and therefore must work with Human Resources on next steps.
+- If you’ve completed the “test” and answered “no” to any of the questions, you are actually hiring a “contract employee” and therefore must work with Human Resources on next steps.

-- If you’ve completed the test and answered “no” to the ALL of the questions, then you are procuring an independent contractor and will need the following:
+- If you’ve completed the test and answered “yes” to the ALL of the questions, then you are procuring an independent contractor and will need the following:

 - Independent Service Contract (ISC) -Complete the Independent Service Contract as obtain signature from Independent contractor and the NECC department supervisor.
 Forward to Procurement for processing.